Wrześnica, Sławno County

 Wrześnica (formerly German Freetz) is a village in Gmina Sławno, within Sławno County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 8 km north-east of Sławno and 181 km north-east of the regional capital Szczecin.
 In 2021, Wrześnica had 784 inhabitants.

+Etymology

+The name of the village is of Slavic origin, and comes from the word wrzos, which means "heather".

+Transport

+The S6 expressway passes directly to the south of Wrześnica.

+Wrześnica has a station on the Gdańsk-Szczecin railway line.